Bayesian Matrix Decomposition and Applications: Variational Bayesian Inference

 \subsection{Monte Carlo/Stochastic Variational Inference}

-We should emphasize that the book primarily focuses on MCMC methods, specifically Gibbs sampling, for Bayesian matrix factorizations.
-We only briefly touch upon their variational inference alternatives.
-However, we do provide a brief overview of an important topic within VI: \textit{black-box VI (BBVI), also known as Monte Carlo VI (MCVI)} \citep{wingate2013automated, ranganath2014black, li2018approximate}, which is of greater interest to practitioners, generalizes the VI framework derived above to more complex models (e.g., non-conjugate exponential families), and in which the variational object is obtained via Monte Carlo samples of gradient and stochastic optimization (see, for example, \citet{lu2022gradient}).
+We should emphasize that the book primarily focuses on MCMC methods, particularly Gibbs sampling, for Bayesian matrix factorizations.
+Variational inference alternatives are discussed only briefly.
+Nevertheless, we provide a concise overview of an important topic within VI: \textit{black-box VI (BBVI), also known as Monte Carlo VI (MCVI)} \citep{wingate2013automated, ranganath2014black, li2018approximate}.
+BBVI is of particular interest to practitioners because it generalizes the VI framework derived earlier to more complex models (e.g., non-conjugate or non-exponential-family models), enables inference when analytical updates are intractable, and relies on Monte Carlo estimates of gradients combined with stochastic optimization (see, e.g., \citet{lu2022gradient}).

-For compactness, we use the \textbf{unified framework} discussed in \eqref{equation:elbo_unified} that treats the hidden variables and model parameters altogether $\bomega=\{\btheta,\mathcalZ\}$.
-Suppose the variational density is parameterized by $\blambda$, then the ELBO is
+For notational compactness, we adopt the unified framework introduced in \eqref{equation:elbo_unified}, which treats all unknowns---both model parameters and latent variables---as a single joint variable $\bomega=\{\btheta,\mathcalZ\}$.
+Assume the variational distribution $q(\bomega\mid \blambda)$ is parameterized by $\blambda$.
+The ELBO then takes the form: